BettercareHealth/bettercare/congenital-disorders/test-5.md

 ---
 book: Congenital Disorders
-title: Test 5.
+title: Quiz 5.
 Multifactorial congenital disorders
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 5: Multifactorial congenital disorders
+# Quiz 5: Multifactorial congenital disorders

 1. What is a neural tube defect?
 	-	An abnormality of the peripheral nerves.